NewbieTed/QuickFolds/README.md

 `GetAliceId.sql` to get the created admin account id, then set the `USER_ID` variable equal to this result in communityboard.ts under frontend/community.

-This most likely should not need.
+This most likely should not be need.
 (most standard system start with our inputted id, but it could techinally happen).

+`docker cp GetAliceId.sql <ID_OF_LOCAL_CONTAINER>:/id.sql`

+`docker exec -i <ID_OF_LOCAL_CONTAINER> psql -U local_user -d quickfolds_local -f /id.sql`

+You have now ran the sql file inside the container.

+Update the USER_ID variable in communityboard.ts under frontend/community.

 #### Troubleshooting
 - Port Conflicts: Ensure `8080` and `5432` are available.